 Benefit Communities and Citizens Through Investments in Conservation and Recreational Resources

-The major DCNR accomplishments of 2019 to benefit communities and citizens through investments in conservation and recreational resources are listed below.
+The major DCNR accomplishments of 2020 to benefit communities and citizens through investments in conservation and recreational resources are listed below.

+It includes five priorities, 20 recommendations, and 70 action steps to meet outdoor recreation needs of all Pennsylvanians.
 More than 8,600 Pennsylvanians provided input through an online survey.

-DCNR expects to release the final plan by June 2020.
 Outdoor recreation in the state generates $29.1 billion in consumer spending; $1.9 billion in state and local tax revenue; $8.6 billion in wages and salaries; and sustains 251,000 direct Pennsylvania jobs.

 Projects Aided Throughout Pennsylvania

 The DCNR Bureau of Recreation and Conservation was the driving force behind DCNR’s announcements of 2020 grants across Pennsylvania that will create new recreational opportunities, conserve natural resources, and help revitalize local communities.
 A total of 267 awards were announced with $55.3 million in funding.

 There were a total of 241 grants that were closed out in 2020 -- resulting in payments of $47.4 million that protected more than 4,300 acres, built or improved 41 miles of trails, and funded 159 acres of streamside forest buffers.